pythian/opsviz/readme.md

 SSH Users are managed by OpsWorks.
 After creating the stack login to the OpsWorks dashboard to see the list if IAM users.
 From there you can assign SSH and Sudo access to individual users as well as upload public keys.
 After making changes OpsWorks will run a chef recipe on all boxes to update the user accounts accordingly on each instance

+## External Clients
+A separate cookbook has been created that contains recipes for installing external clients.
+The are abstracted out from OpsWorks and AWS so they can be ran on any machine to start sending logs to this OpViz Stack.

+See [bb_external](site-cookbooks/bb_external) for more documentation

 ### External Logstash Clients
 To setup an external logstash client
 1. Install logstash according to [documentation](http://logstash.net/docs/1.4.2/tutorials/getting-started-with-logstash)
-2. Update the config to push logs to the elasticsearch ELB
+2. Update the config to push logs to the rabbitmq ELB

 ### External Statsd Clients
 Setup statsd to push metrics rabbitmq where graphite will pull out of